Labours of Hercules

-The establishment of a fixed cycle of twelve labours was attributed by the Greeks to an epic poem, now lost, written by Peisander, dated about 600 BC.
+The establishment of a fixed cycle of twelve labours was attributed by the Greeks to an epic poem, now lost, written by Peisander (7th to 6th centuries BC).

 Having tried to kill Heracles ever since he was born, Hera induced a madness in him that made him kill his wife and children.
 Afterwards, Heracles went to the Oracle of Delphi to atone, where he prayed to the god Apollo for guidance.
 Heracles was told to serve Eurystheus, king of Mycenae, for ten years.
 During this time, he was sent to perform a series of difficult feats, called labours.